 If you really think about it, this style of management has been a part of the U.S. workforce for many years.
 The Boomers tweaked it, Gen X tried to change it—and got angry—but really it’s the Millennials who actually have blown it up!

-NASA, Medicine, and Equality
+The Traditionalist Generation: NASA, Medicine, and Equality

 Back in the 1950s, NASA chose seven men (astronauts) who would fly on the Mercury spacecraft and called these men the “Mercury Seven.”
 John Glenn, one of them, was the first American to orbit the earth in 1962.

 Traditionalists also created vaccines for many diseases including polio, tuberculosis, tetanus, and whooping cough, laying the foundation for today’s technological environment.

 As the movement expanded, their struggle for freedom and reform extended to economic, political, and cultural arenas.
-Dr. Martin Luther King Jr., a Baptist minister, lead the Civil Rights Movement from the mid 1950s until his assassination in 1968.
+Dr. Martin Luther King Jr., a Baptist minister, lead the Civil Rights Movement from the mid-1950s until his assassination in 1968.

 Growing up, my sisters and I loved our family traditions.
 Coming from an Italian family background, we knew that every Sunday we would have either homemade lasagna or tortellini or, maybe, rigatoni, and always meatballs.

 Every Thanksgiving we counted on Mom to make the stuffing recipe exactly the same—and we would get really upset if she added anything extra like mushrooms or sausages.
 My dad would carve the turkey with the special knife reserved for Thanksgiving and Christmas.

 When Baby Boomers (1946–1964) began to develop their lifestyles, families changed.
 Their children, Gen X (1965–1984), share memories of holidays described as a “happy blur” with a “working mom” doing some frenzied cooking and cleaning, along with the dreaded car trips from one relative's house to the next.

 When Gen X moved out of the house (college, job, marriage) many continued these traditions by traveling home and spending a few days or a week at the parents’ home from Christmas Day to New Year’s Day.

 Many X’ers admit that they would break their parents’ hearts if they didn’t come home for Christmas.
 But, the question is how do they decide on which family to go to?

 After the grandchildren arrive on the scene, numerous X’ers and now Millennials often decide to forgo many of their past traditions and begin their own, but admit they still call Grandma and get all the delicious family recipes.